franrodalg/rdna_cn_ukb/README.md

 # Scripts employed to analyse rDNA CN associations in the UK Biobank

 Collection of R notebooks employed for generating figures for the manuscript:
-"Genetic Association of Ribosomal DNA Copy Number with Hematological Profiles and Renal Function in the UK Biobank"
+"Ribosomal DNA Copy Number Variation Associates with Hematological Profiles and Renal Function in the UK Biobank".

 These scripts are included in the scripts_figures folder